IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The output of this API is formatted identically to the API that lists the locks for a specific dataset, as in one of the examples above.

-Use the following API to list ALL the locks on all the datasets in your installation
+Use the following API to list ALL the locks on all the datasets in your installation:

   ``/api/datasets/locks``